 Research interests:

-As part of DeBaRUn (Development, Bioengineering & Reproduction Unit) Lab’s research, we seek to understand the male germline development or in simple terms, how fertile sperm cells are born.
+As part of DeBaRUn (Development, Bioengineering & Reproduction Unit) Lab’s research, we seek to understand the male germline development or in simple terms, how sperm cells are born.
 We emphasize on the questions related to how male gametes develop in fetal gonad, how they remain quiescent during pre-puberty, and how they both self-renew and differentiate to obtain the mature, fertile form in adulthood across diverse patient populations.
 Answering these questions will provide us with criteria for selecting the epigenetically and physiologically fittest cells for In Vitro Fertilization (IVF) that are tailored to each individual patient.
 We apply single-cell genomics, microfluidic engineering, biochemical and embryological testing, and machine learning to track germline lineages and develop patient-specific, noninvasive biomarker panels for selecting fertile sperm to improve ART outcomes.

 Our core expertise includes: